Conserving Biodiversity - Pollinators

 Pollinators, and the ecosystems that rely on their biological services, are threatened by habitat loss, agricultural practices, and diseases.

 Butterflies comprise approximately 20,000 species globally.
 They serve as important biodiversity indicators for ecosystem health and provide food for many organisms such as migrating birds.
-We currently have limited data to inform the status and health of pollinators in remote environments.
-Once baseline data has been collected on public lands, management plans can be established to protect threatened species and conserve habitats.
+We are currently collecting baseline data on public lands in order to protect threatened species and conserve habitats.

 What We're Doing About It

-Adventure Scientists has joined forces with the University of Arizona, e-Butterfly, and the USA National Phenology Network to map butterflies and their host plants in remote areas.
+Adventure Scientists has joined forces with the University of Arizona to map butterflies and their host plants in remote areas.

-Volunteer teams of trail runners, backpackers, and mountain bikers survey pre-selected backcountry sites several times a year for butterflies and particular plants.
-We are accepting volunteer applications through July 1 to adopt sampling sites from July 15 - October 31 for the following locations:
+Volunteer teams of trail runners, backpackers, and mountain bikers survey pre-selected backcountry sites several times a year for butterflies and wildflowers.
+We are currently accepting volunteer applications for sites in Arizona.
+In other regions, we are accepting volunteer applications for the 2018 field season (June-October).
+Our current focus areas are:

 - Arizona, Sky Islands (Tucson)